Orders of $50 or more get free shipping within the US!!

 Spring cleaning: We all know this one, some look forward to the yearly cleanse while others dread this time.
 Cleaning on this day can boost your energy, open the windows and play music while the dust and stagnation of winter months is wiped clean.

-Create new goals or projects: Spring equinox is a time of balance and beginnings.
+Create new goals or projects: Equinox is a time of balance and beginnings.
 Start a project with the balance, clear head and an open plane of possibilities.

-Go outside: Start hiking, or exploring new parts of your city you haven't seen before.
-Historically, spring equinox is a great time to travel and explore.
-Roads once closed from snow are now open with a brand new world of growth awaiting you.
+Go outside: Take a hike, or exploring new parts of your city you haven't seen before.
+Looks for signs of life sprouting from the fertile earth.
+Historically, spring is a great time to travel and explore.
+Roads once closed from snow will start to open with a brand new world of growth awaiting you.
 Even if the natural world is far from your doorstep, find a new tree in your city to sit under, or a fun part of town you haven't explored.

 Grounded with Love © Darlene Cook 2019